airyhq/airy/docs/docs/api/http.md

 ### Metadata

+Please refer to our [metadata](glossary.md#metadata) definition for more information.

+### Setting metadata

 Airy provides a mechanism to add metadata to a conversation.
-A metadata entry consists of a key and a value.
-A key can use the dot notation to represent namespaces.

-### Setting metadata

 `POST /metadata.set`